Mithlendu/ProjectDemo/README.md

-the project made for demo
+This project is made for demo